(This article originally appeared September 24, 2014 and was updated April 22, 2020)

-Often, these contacts are layered in three stages:
+Often, these touches are layered in three stages:

 - Priming the pump (“Watch for our exciting offer!”)

-This is not a formula that you should apply rigidly, and not all programs will utilize the same elements, but it’s a good, general rule of thumb that has proven very successful.
+This is not a formula that you should apply rigidly, and not all programs will utilize the same elements, but it’s a good, general rule that has proven very successful.

-Take the example of a private school that wanted increase its donations.
-It developed a multi-touch campaign that stretched over several weeks.
+Take the example of a private school that wanted to increase its donations.
+It developed a multi-touch campaign that stretched over several weeks and included 7 touches (or follow ups).

 The program included: